Bipolar Disorder DSM 5 Criteria: Diagnosis And Treatment Options

 While the diagnosis of bipolar I and bipolar II disorders is somewhat straightforward when it comes to telltale symptoms, the cyclothymic disorder is often more challenging to diagnose.
 Patients must experience the following symptoms for diagnosis:

 - Numerous periods of hypomanic symptoms for at least two years that fail to meet the criteria for hypomanic episodes.

-- Numerous periods of depressive symptoms that fail to meet the criteria for a major depressive episode.
+- Numerous periods of depressive symptoms fail to meet the criteria for a major depressive episode.

-- The person has experienced the periods mentioned above for at least half the time, and the person has not been without symptoms for longer than two months.
+- The person has experienced the periods mentioned above for at least half the time and has not been without symptoms for longer than two months.

 - The symptoms experienced are not due to another mental health condition.

 - The symptoms experienced are not caused by a medical condition or substance.

 - The symptoms experienced impair the person's ability to socialize, work, or function in other areas of their life.